Smith-Marsette has 3 TDs, Iowa beats USC in Holiday Bowl

+SAN DIEGO (AP)A tough month for the Iowa Hawkeyes ended with a rousing Holiday Bowl victory over Southern California that would have made Hayden Fry and Bump Elliott proud.

-SAN DIEGO (AP) — Ihmir Smith-Marsette scored on a 6-yard run, a 98-yard kickoff return and a 12-yard reception — all in the second quarter — to lead No. 19 Iowa to a 49-24 victory over No. 22 Southern California in the Holiday Bowl on Friday night.
+Ihmir Smith-Marsette scored on a 6-yard run, a 98-yard kickoff return and a 12-yard reception – all in the second quarter – to lead No. 19 Iowa to a 49-24 rout of No. 22 USC on Friday night.

 Senior Nate Stanley threw two touchdown passes and the Hawkeyes (10-3) won their fourth straight game for their sixth 10-win season in coach Kirk Ferentz’s 21 years.

+Smith-Marsette, the offensive player of the game, was late getting into the locker room because of the trophy presentation.
+“I thought we were going to sing the fight song, and all you hear is, ‘Put your right foot in … ‘ Just being able to part of that, like Nate said, it was a tradition for Coach Fry.
+It was a special thing.”

-USC freshman quarterback Kedon Slovis, who threw two touchdown passes, was knocked out of the game with an apparent arm injury early in the third quarter.
-The Trojans (8-5) had their three-game winning streak snapped.
-They fell apart after Slovis left.
+USC freshman quarterback Kedon Slovis, who threw two touchdown passes, was knocked out of the game with an injured right elbow in the third quarter.
+The Trojans (8-5) fell apart after Slovis left and had their three-game winning streak snapped.

 Smith-Marsette helped the Hawkeyes to a 28-17 halftime lead.